pixelcollective/acorn-instagram/README.md

 ## Acorn Instagram

-Work with the Instagram API.
-A svelte wrapper for [`postaddictme/instagram-php-scraper`](https://github.com/postaddictme/instagram-php-scraper/blob/master/examples/getSidecarMediaByUrl.php) with Acorn goodies like prebuilt View Composers and Facades.
+Easily work with the Instagram API in WordPress.
+No more than a svelte wrapper for [`postaddictme/instagram-php-scraper`](https://github.com/postaddictme/instagram-php-scraper/blob/master/examples/getSidecarMediaByUrl.php) with Acorn goodies like prebuilt View Composers and Facades.
+No authentication required for most tasks.

 ## Requirements